Internal Server Error Help, 500 Error

 - Log into cPanel.

-- In the Metrics section, click the Errors icon.
+- In the Metrics section, click on the Errors icon.

-This log will display the last 300 Error Log messages in reverse order.
-If the Error Log doesn't provide any indication of the issue, try troubleshooting by following the suggestions listed below.
+The following page will display the last 300 Error Log messages in reverse order.
+If the Error Log doesn't indicate the issue, try troubleshooting by following the suggestions listed below.

 Bad Permissions, Writeable by Group